tychosoft/moderncli/FEATURES.md

 functions with detached threads and await provides futures much like what await does for asynchronous methods in C#.

+I primarly use std::function<void()> in tasks.hpp because often I am placing different arbitrary functions onto queues that are called later from another thread.
+I also avoid argukment wrapping when I do this so I pass arguments by capture.
+I may later introduce a saperate templated version of tasks that only bind and queue one specific kind of function template for optimized performance.
+Parallel\_func is a placeholder for this future funcs.hpp.

 ## templates.hpp

 Some very generic, universal, miscellaneous templates and functions.
 This also